andrewmolyuk/eslint-plugin-vue-modular/docs/rules/enforce-naming-convention.md

 ❌ src/views/Login.vue → Should be LoginView.vue

 # Service naming issues
+❌ src/services/AuthService.ts → Should be authService.ts
-❌ src/services/authService.ts → Should be auth.api.ts
+❌ src/services/FrameMessages.ts → Should be frameMessages.ts
+✅ src/services/index.ts → OK (starts with lowercase)
 ```

 ## When Not To Use